Didisimmons/Flybody-gym/TEST.md

     1. The navigation bar, which is visible on all pages, contains a clearly labelled login page that, when clicked, displays one column requesting the user for their login credentials to enter their portal.

-    2. In the future, after users log in to their portal, they will be able to track their fitness goals, book classes, and interact with other users via the fitness community.
+    2. In the future, after users log in to their portal, they will be able to track their fitness goals, book classes, and interact with other users via the fitness community.For now the Login page leads to a thank you page.

 8. Find low-cost memberships that can be tailored to my needs without breaking the budget.